GateNLP/gate-cloud-ChemDataExtractor/README.md

-# GATE Cloud based wrapper for ChemDataExtractor
+# ELG and GATE Cloud wrapper for ChemDataExtractor

 This repository contains the configuration to build the ChemDataExtractor app for GATE Cloud.
 The app is in two parts, an ELG-compatible service that does the actual Python NER, and a thin GATE application that uses the ELG client PR to call the tagger.